 Heating and cooling your home: the never-ending battle against the elements.
 Learn how to best keep the warmth in and the cold out this year.
-Need and HVAC specialist?
-Call us.
+Need an HVAC specialist?
+Call us today!

 Depending on the season, you're probably concerned about heating or cooling your house in the most energy-efficient manner possible.
 This will both save you money and save on the environment.
 With another Canadian winter looming on the horizon, we'll turn your attention to keeping your home warmer this winter in the most efficient way possible.
 Here's how.

 In the winter, opening up your blinds or curtains means that you can take advantage of the free warming ability of the sun.
 If you have a hard time remembering to open and close them, you can purchase automated window treatments that you can set to move automatically or remotely from a controller or your mobile device.

 Even though it is more expensive to add insulation to your walls than adding it in your attic, if your home is poorly insulated, you may want to consider going ahead.
 Check out to see if there are any incentive programs running to help you with the cost before you begin.

 Take a look at the placement of your furniture and make sure that it isn't blocking any of your floor vents.
 Also, move large objects well away from the vents so that they don't soak up or block the flow of heat in the winter and the cool air of your AC in the summer.

-Like anything mechanical, a furnace that has been regularly serviced and properly maintained will run much more efficiently than one that has been ignored.
-Make sure you get your furnace serviced at least once a year, preferably at the beginning of the cold season for your furnace and the hot season for your AC.
-Call for service if you suspect that it isn't running as well as it should.
+Like anything mechanical, a furnace or air conditioner that has been regularly serviced and properly maintained will run much more efficiently than one that has been ignored.
+Make sure you get your HVAC system serviced at least once a year, preferably at the beginning of the cold season for your furnace and the hot season for your AC.
+Call for service if you suspect that they aren't running as well as they should.

 Close the vents in your unused rooms and shut the doors.
-It doesn't make sense to be heating rooms that you are not using.
+It doesn't make sense to be heating or cooling rooms that you are not using.
 The extra heat will make your other rooms feel warmer in the winter and the extra cool air will make them feel colder in the summer.